ParrotSec/documentation/docs/library/start.md

 visible: true
 ---

-NOTE: We believe knowledge and self-learning to be of the highest importance.
+NOTE: We believe self-learning is the best way to learn to be of the highest importance.
 The order is temporarily disorganized.

 And as always, search the internet before you post.